Unmanned

 These

-communication for short-distance wired communication
+(UART) protocol, an asynchronous serial communication for short-distance wired

 o See

-Communication Protocols: SPI in Tech Notebook
+Communication Protocols: UART in Tech Notebook

 ESP32 UWB Pro with DW1000